Learning outcomes

 Mintzberg (2000) structures traditional planning into two domains—performance control and action planning.

-Performance control imposes general performance standards (i.e., desired output) over a period of time, with no reference to specific actions and assess whether or not that standard has been achieved.
-The purpose of performance control is to regulate the overall results of a given unit.
-Objectives, budgets, operating plans, and various other kinds of generalo standards are established for the unit, and its performance is later measured in terms of these standards and the results fed back up the hierarchy.
+Performance control sets general performance standards (i.e., the desired output) over a period of time, without specifying any particular actions.
+The aim is to regulate the overall results of a given unit (i.e., standardizing outputs).
+Objectives, budgets, operating plans and other general standards are set for the unit, and its performance is later measured against these standards and the results fed back up the hierarchy.

 So whereas performance control says, “Increase sales by 10 percent this year [in any way you care to]”, action planning says, “Do it by introducing blue widgets”.